Back to Portfolio

 2 BUSINESS

 Tower Semiconductor is the world's leading specialty foundry for silicon photonics (SiPho), manufacturing photonic integrated circuits for optical transceivers used in AI datacenter interconnects.
-The company also produces silicon germanium (SiGe) drivers/TIAs, RFSOI front-end modules for mobile, power management ICs, and CMOS image sensors across fabs in Israel, USA, Japan, and Italy.
-Revenue is driven by an explosive ramp in SiPho/SiGe for data center optical infrastructure, now 27% of revenue and growing rapidly.
+Also produces SiGe drivers/TIAs, RFSOI front-end modules for mobile, power management ICs, and CMOS image sensors across fabs in Israel, USA, Japan, and Italy.
+SiPho/SiGe RF infrastructure is 27% of revenue and growing 75% YoY, driven by 1.6T optical transceiver demand.

 Revenue: USD 1.57B Organic Growth: 9.0%